Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 Yes, a currency exchange bureau is available at Exeter Airport.

 What luggage can I bring on my flight?

 You should check with your airline before you travel to the airport what baggage you are permitted to carry on your flight.
 Most airlines will allow you to check in one piece of hold baggage, to which weight restrictions will apply.
 You can also take one piece of carry-on luggage with you on your flight.
 Size and weight limits on cabin baggage do vary by airline, so check carefully to avoid expensive penalties for oversized bags.

 Can I carry liquids in my hand luggage?

 Current restrictions permit only essential liquids to be carried onboard your flight in hand luggage.
-If you need to bring liquids with you, you should make sure they are in containers of a maximum 100ml size.
+If you need to bring liquids with you, you should make sure they are in containers of a maximum of 100ml size.
 Any liquids should be presented separately at security in a clear, re-sealable bag for inspection.

 Is special assistance available in the terminal?

 If you have additional needs and require special assistance boarding your flight or making your way through the terminal, you should contact your airline before you travel.
 Special Assistance at Exeter Airport can be booked up to 48 hours before your flight.